Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 Let’s start with a truly unique places I fell in love with:

-Orvakal Rock Garden is one of those spots where you feel like you’ve landed on another planet.
-About 130 km from Hyderabad, this garden is filled with striking limestone rock formations that rise dramatically from the ground.
-My first visit felt like exploring a natural sculpture park.
-Every rock had a different shape, texture and story.
-I spent hours wandering, climbing small formations and taking photos from different angles.
+Orvakal Rock Garden is one of those spots where you feel like you have landed on another planet.
+About 246 km from Hyderabad, this garden is filled with striking limestone rock formations that rise dramatically from the ground.
+A visit to Orvakal Rock Garden feels like exploring a natural sculpture park.
+Every rock has a different shape, texture and story.
+I love to spend hours wandering, climbing small formations and taking photos from different angles.

 Visit Orvakal Rock Garden near Hyderabad